 Atlantic rowers take on climate challenge – backed by Water Plus

-Three adventurers are taking on one of the toughest endurance challenges on the planet: rowing 3,000 miles across the Atlantic Ocean.
+Three adventurers have completed one of the toughest endurance challenges on the planet: rowing 3,000 miles across the Atlantic Ocean.

 Their mission?
-Alongside row, they’re raising awareness about climate change, clearing ocean plastic and the importance of sustainable water use.
-And we’re proud to support them on their journey.
+Alongside row, they raised awareness about climate change, clearing ocean plastic and the importance of sustainable water use.
+And we’re very proud to have supported them all the way.

 The Challenge

-The Call to Earth crew – Stacey Rivers, John Hammond and Emma Wolstenholme – will row in shifts, 24 hours a day, completely unsupported.
-They’ll face towering waves up to 20 feet high and relentless winds, relying on solar panels for power and a water maker to convert seawater into drinking water for survival.
-Every piece of waste they take onboard will return to land, ensuring zero impact on the ocean.
-This gruelling event, known as the World’s Toughest Row, begins in December 2025 and will test their endurance, resilience and commitment to the planet.
+The Call to Earth crew – Stacey Rivers, John Hammond and Emma Wolstenholme – rowed in shifts, 24 hours a day, completely unsupported.
+They faced towering waves up to 32 feet high and completed a repair to a row lock, amidst relentless winds.
+They relied on solar panels for power and a water maker to convert seawater into drinking water for survival.

 Why water matters